morgenman/Computer-Science/Spring 2022/Data Analysis/Data Analysis.md

 1. It must be larger than or equal to zero everywhere
 2. The total area under it must be 1

+Area under a chunk of curve is the probability that something is in that chunk

+Eg:
+The proportion of help calls addressed in a random day: f(x) = {2x for 0 < x < 1; 0 otherwise}
+is this a valid PDF?